 Estate and Inheritance Taxes

-Estate and inheritance taxes are taxes on the transfer of property after death.
+Estate and inheritance taxes are taxes on the transfer of property at death.

 - How much revenue do state and local governments raise from estate taxes?